 The modules were created by scholars from around the world through a competitive process as part of a grant from the John Templeton Foundation with principal investigators DySoC Director Sergey Gavrilets and past CES President Peter J. Richerson.
 Technical assistance was provided by the National Institute for Mathematical and Biological Synthesis.

-Four of the seven modules are now available at http://www.dysoc.org/cesmodules.
+Five of the seven modules have been released (four on June 16th and one on July 21st) and are now available at http://www.dysoc.org/cesmodules.

 They are as follows: